zizwiz/myFlightInfo/README.md

 ## License

-This project is licensed under GNU GENERAL PUBLIC LICENSE Version 3 - see the [LICENSE.md](LICENSE.md) file for details
+This project is licensed under GNU GENERAL PUBLIC LICENSE Version 3 - see the [LICENSE.md](https://github.com/zizwiz/myFlightInfo/blob/main/LICENSE) file for details

 ## Acknowledgments

-* To the folks at Jetbrains for providing me with a Software licence, Jetbrains products make software creation easy for me.
+* To the folks at Jetbrains for providing me with a Software licence, Jetbrains products make software creation easy.
+* To everyone who has helped me with code when I have got stuck.
+Such a wonderful community of mutual help.
 * To all those that have helped and taught me to understand how to fly, plan a flight, and read the weather.